kunitoki/LuaBridge3/Manual.md

 b = test.B ()           -- Error: expected string in argument 1
 ```

 Sometimes is not possible to use a constructor for a class, because some of the constructor arguments have types that couldn't be exposed to lua.
-So it is possible to workaround that problem by using `addFactory`, which will allow to placement new the c++ class in a c++ lambda, specifying any custom parameter there:
+So it is possible to workaround that problem by using a specific `addConstructor` function that takes a lambda, which will allow to placement new the c++ class, specifying any custom parameter there:

 ```cpp
 struct NotExposed